 If you’re wondering where to stay to be close to the temples, then that would be Old Bagan.
 But there are no budget hotels there and restaurant options are few and far between.
 The Bagan Archaeological Zone is big but not insurmountably big so I don’t think proximity to the temples matters that much.
 You won’t be exploring them on foot anyway.

 Personally, I think Nyaung-U is the best and most convenient place to stay.
 I’ve created the color-coded map below to help you better understand where each of these areas are.
+Click on the link for an interactive version of the map.
 (Please note that marked areas are approximations only)

 GREEN – Nyaung-U